hfinkel/lfort/docs/LanguageExtensions.rst

 Type Safety Checking
 ====================

-Clang supports additional attributes to enable checking type safety properties that can't be enforced by C type system.
+LFort supports additional attributes to enable checking type safety properties that can't be enforced by C type system.
 Usecases include:

 * MPI library implementations, where these attributes enable checking that